56quarters/casm/README.md

 I suddenly found myself with a lot of free time.

-## Is it at least really fast?
+## Are they at least really fast?

-No. It's about as fast as GNU `cat` in my limited testing except with far fewer features and far less portable.
+No. They're generally on par with existing implementations except with more bugs, far fewer features, and far less portable.

-## Should I use this?
+## Should I use this stuff?

 Absolutely not.

-## But how would I use it?

-It works like most `cat` commands.

-* Reads from `stdin` or several files
-* Writes to `stdout`
-* Includes bonus features like the `--help` option

 ## How do I build this?